shunliz/AWS-certificate/aws-netquiz2.md

 2. NAT Gateway \(NAT\) \(Not Attached to VPC and still needs IGW\)
 3. **Internet Gateway \(IGW\)**
 4. **Virtual Private Gateway \(VGW\)**

+**Question 21**

+If you want to launch Amazon Elastic Compute Cloud \(EC2\) Instances and assign each Instance a predetermined private IP address you should:

+1. Assign a group or sequential Elastic IP address to the instances
+2. Launch the instances in a Placement Group
+3. **Launch the instances in the Amazon virtual Private Cloud \(VPC\)**
+4. Use standard EC2 instances since each instance gets a private Domain Name Service \(DNS\) already
+5. Launch the Instance from a private Amazon Machine image \(AMI\)